PrinceLance/Olala/README.md

 npm install
 npm start
 ```
-Note that I set database port to 27018, so you might want to either change my configs codes or set your db to listen to port 27018
+Note that I set database port to 27018, so if you want to use different ports, you might want to either change my configs codes.

 # Use